 Frequently Asked Questions

-How long do WiFi routers last?
+How long do WiFi routers typically last?

-Do I need Wi-Fi 6E or Wi-Fi 7?
+Should I upgrade to Wi-Fi 6E or Wi-Fi 7?

-If you have many newer devices that support the 6GHz band, or if you’re a heavy gamer/streamer and live in a congested area, Wi-Fi 6E is a great upgrade.
-Wi-Fi 7 is for those who want the absolute latest, maximum performance, and are planning to keep their router for many years as devices catch up.
-For most people with typical needs, Wi-Fi 6 is still perfectly adequate.
+Wi-Fi 6E is a great upgrade if you have many newer devices supporting the 6GHz band, or if you are a heavy gamer/streamer in a congested area.
+Wi-Fi 7 is for those seeking the absolute latest, maximum performance, and long-term future-proofing as devices catch up.
+For most typical needs, Wi-Fi 6 remains perfectly adequate.

-What’s the best WiFi router for gigabit internet?
+What is the best WiFi router for gigabit internet?

 Can a new router improve my internet speed?

-What is a mesh WiFi system?
+What is a mesh WiFi system and how does it work?

-Elevate Your Home Network Today
+improve your Home Network Today